 - You need to produce quality content and give value to your users (this is on you)

 - You need to bring traffic to your content (again, you)

 - You need to transform these audiences into business (using a tool)

-A wall, whether paywall or registration wall, is the ideal tool to fit the job.
-By employing a wall, you can create a value exchange with your audience, turning them from simple ‘traffic’ to leads and then to sales.
+A conversion wall of some type, whether it be a registration wall, paywall or other, is the ideal tool to fit the job.
+By integrating one into your content, you establish a value exchange with your audience, converting them from anonymous users to consented leads, members and clients.

 Why should brands be using a paywall or registration wall?